KnowledgeForwardSolutions/DbC.Net/README.md

 - NotSupportedExceptionFactory - an instance of [NotSupportedExceptionFactory](#notsupportedexceptionfactory)
 that does not use any value transforms.

+- PostconditionFailedExceptionFactory - an instance of [PostconditionFailedExceptionFactory](#postconditionfailedexceptionfactory)
+that does not use any value transforms.

 - SecureArgumentExceptionFactory - an instance of [ArgumentExceptionFactory](#argumentexceptionfactory)
 that includes a value transform on the Value data dictionary entry that masks the value with all asterisk characters ('*').